orcfax/glossary/README.md

 This glossary is [reference](https://diataxis.fr/reference/) documentation that is intended to guide Orcfax design and development.
 That means the glossary terms must be comprehensive, unambigous, as well as semantically and logically consistent with all other terms in the glossary.

-The Orcfax [documentation site](https://docs.orcfax.io) contains more detailed explainer documentation that is better meant for stakeholders to understand Orcfax concepts and objectives.
+The Orcfax [docs site](https://docs.orcfax.io) contains more detailed explainer documentation that is better meant for stakeholders to understand Orcfax concepts and objectives.

 ## To recommend revisions to an existing term
 ...